VladimirKalachikhin/Galadriel-map/README.md

 ## Install&configure:
 You must have a web server with php support.
 Just copy.<br>
-Paths and other set and describe in _params.php_
+Paths and other are set and describe in _params.php_

 ### Dependences
 * [Leaflet](https://leafletjs.com/) in _leaflet/_ directory